 A growing labor gap, exacerbated by the pressure of a booming e-commerce market, fierce competition, heightened delivery and returns rates, uncertainty around Brexit, advances in mobile device technology, and increased inventory levels, means there has never been a better time for the widespread introduction of digital technologies.

-“In an increasingly digitized industrial world, data is the fuel that keeps companies’ engines running,” says Sharath Muddaiah, Director, Strategic Solutions & IoT at G+D Mobile Security.
+“In an increasingly digitized industrial world, data is the fuel that keeps companies’ engines running,” says Sharath Muddaiah, Director, Strategic Solutions & Business Development, Trusted Connected Devices, G+D.

 “On the one hand, data – and primarily the information gained from it – offers opportunities in the form of efficiency increases or new, digital business models.
 On the other hand, the risks also increase, in particular when business models, and ultimately payment flows, depend directly on information from raw data.”

 The most obvious advantage of introducing digital technology is cost savings.
 The use of data, from the internet of things (IoT) and artificial intelligence (AI) to blockchain and robotics, can help identify issues throughout the supply chain process and in turn prevent future problems.